oracle-devrel/kubeflow-oke/README.md

 kubectl get pods -n kubeflow-user-example-com
  ```

->It takes about 15 min to have all the containers running.
+It usually takes about 15 minutes for all the pods to start successfully.

-### Access Kubeflow Dashboard
+## Accessing the Kubeflow Dashboard

-#### Expose Kubeflow to Internet

-Kubeflow v1.6 already deploy a load balancer and expose the dashboard to Internet.

-⚠️ Change the password before, and let's forward HTTP to HTTPS with a self-signed certificate.

-Change istio-ingressgateway to LoadBalancer
+To enable access to the Kubeflow Dashboard from the internet, we first need to change the default `istio-ingressgateway` service created by Kubeflow into a `LoadBalancer` service using the following commands:

 ```
 cat <<EOF | tee $HOME/kubeflow_1.6/patchservice_lb.yaml